nilederg/Galactustry-Suggestions/README.md

 # Galactustry-Suggestions
-Suggestions for features to implement in Galactustry Put all suggestions in Issues, I will review and consider them.
+Suggestions for features to implement in Galactustry.
+Put all suggestions in issues, I will review and consider them.